 The federally threatened Bay checkerspot butterfly once thrived in Edgewood’s native grasslands, but by 2002 it had disappeared.
 Learn about our efforts to bring this iconic species back!

 Edgewood hosts more than 560 plant species, more than 100 bird species, 21 mammal species, 13 reptile and amphibian species, and countless invertebrates.
-Check out our online Field Guides below or stop by the Bill and Jean Lane Education Center to learn more about the plants and creatures that call Edgewood home.
+Check out our online Field Guides below, stop by the Bill and Jean Lane Education Center, or join us on a Nature Hike to learn more about the plants and creatures that call Edgewood home.

 General online tools for identifying plants and animals